 Over the course of the year children will receive a broad and balanced curriculum.
 There is a whole school focus on providing practical activities, which enable powerful first hand learning.
 The curriculum is further enhanced through a range of enrichment activities such as cookery, trips, visitors, specialist workshops and drama days which promotes engagement and enjoyment of learning amongst our children.

 The creation of the Talbot Child is at the heart of all we do, especially our teaching and learning.
 Our curriculum reflects this and opportunities are planned which encourage our children to develop learning behaviours or powers.

 Class teachers are responsible for the children’s welfare and delivery of the curriculum.
 Work is planned jointly, in Year Teams with close liaison, communication and support from our teaching assistant team.
 During planning, Year Teams share the preparation of work, drawing on different experiences, knowledge and expertise to ensure work is relevant and well matched to meet the needs of the children.
 In this way, we are able to utilise the strengths of the staff team and enhance the quality of learning and teaching here at Talbot.

 Children in reception follow the Early Years’ Foundation Stage Curriculum and the Letters and Sound program for phonics.
-Reading schemes including the Oxford Reading Tree, Song Birds and Phonics Bug are used to reinforce early reading.
+Reading schemes including the Oxford Reading Tree, Big Cat, Dandelion, Song Birds and Phonics Bug are used to reinforce early reading.

 Prime areas of learning are: personal, social and emotional development; communication and literacy and physical development.